kai-niemi/chaos/README.md

 - Performance (is RC faster than 1SR or not)
 - Correctness (P4 lost update and A5B write skew anomalies in particular)

-The application is designed to produce contention by concurrently updating an overlapping set of keys in a conflicting order, which is denied under 1SR but allowed under RC, thus resulting in P4 (lost update) or A5B (write skew) anomalies unless a locking strategy is applied.
+The application is designed to cause workload contention by concurrently updating an overlapping set of keys in a conflicting order.
+This is denied under 1SR (manifested as retryable errors) but allowed under RC, thus resulting in either the P4 (lost update) or A5B (write skew) anomaly unless a locking strategy is applied.
+That locking strategy is either pessimistic for-update locks or optimistic locks using CAS with versioning.

 ## Schema